McShelby/hugo-theme-relearn/exampleSite/content/basics/migration/_index.en.md

   Note, that this will also affect your site if viewed with Internet Explorer 11 but in this case it can not be reconfigured as Internet Explorer does not support CSS variables.

-- **Change**: Due to a bug, that we couldn't fix in a general manner for color variants, we decided to removed `--MENU-SEARCH-BOX-ICONS-color` and introduced `--MENU-SEARCH-color` instead.
+- **Change**: Due to a bug, that we couldn't fix in a general manner for color variants, we decided to remove `--MENU-SEARCH-BOX-ICONS-color` and introduced `--MENU-SEARCH-color` instead.
 You don't need to change anything in your custom color stylesheet as the old name will be used as a fallback.

 - **Change**: For consistency reasons, we renamed `--MENU-SEARCH-BOX-color` to `--MENU-SEARCH-BORDER-color`.
 You don't need to change anything in your custom color stylesheet as the old name will be used as a fallback.